 |Lower right: Return of the Hunters by Peter Breughel the Elder.|

 Next page: Chagall.
 What kid didn't stare at this trippy shot of a man floating to kiss his beloved as she ran in explicably towards the window?
-I could feel the air under my feet as I followed his feet, mentally floating myself up and over, wondering how my neck could bend at 270 degrees, and how she could ru with those tiny, tiny feet...
+I could feel the air under my feet as I followed his feet, mentally floating myself up and over, wondering how my neck could bend at 270 degrees, and how she could run towards the window with those tiny, tiny feet...

 |Birthday by March Chagall|

 Flipping past the more solemn, classical works, I spent a lot of time gazing at the Picassos.
-In Mandolin and Guitar, I wanted to go behind the shape-shifting instruments to see more of the sea, and feel the warmth of those terracotta tiles with my bare feet.
+In Mandolin and Guitar, I wanted to go behind the shape-shifting instruments to see more of the sea, and feel the warmth of those terracotta tiles under my bare feet.
 Seated Bather made me want to stick my hand through the spaces between those orbs of stone-like flesh.
-Staring at the spaces in Picasso's abstractions were like Alice peering through Looking Glass - like most kids, I loved to fantasize about portholes, wormholes, trick mirrors and secret swiveling doors you could step through into an alternate universe.
+Staring at the spaces in Picasso's abstractions felt like I was Alice peering through Looking Glass - like most kids, I loved to fantasize about portholes, wormholes, trick mirrors and secret swiveling doors you could step through into an alternate universe.